Hurricane, Storm & Water Intrusion

 Environmental specialists recommend cleaning and drying out properties as soon as possible to minimize mold growth.
 If the damage is extensive, the use of professional mold-remediation specialists is recommended.
 For insurance purposes, take photographs of damages prior to beginning clean up.
 However, it should be noted that many insurance policies either exclude or limit damages regarding mold infestation.
 This makes it important to begin clean up as soon as possible.
 The Federal Emergency Management Agency (FEMA) and the Environmental Protection Agency (EPA) recommend removing all porous materials such as carpets, padding, ceiling tiles, drywall to at least 12 inches above the water line, insulation, paper and wood products from the structure.
 Allow the water- damaged areas to dry for two or three days.
 It is important to note that the sources of water infiltration, such as roof, wall or window damage, must be repaired to insure against additional moisture-related problems.

 Use caution when cleaning and handling mold-contaminated materials as spores are easily released.
 Wear protective clothing, gloves and consider wearing a mask or respirator.
 Hard materials such as metal, plastic, glass or tile should be cleaned.
 Wall studs, sub-flooring, woodwork and concrete slabs must be cleaned before any reconstruction or remodeling.
-After cleaning and rinsing, disinfect the area with a solution of 10% household bleach (1 ½ cups bleach per one gallon of water).
-Make sure the area is well ventilated and do not mix bleach with ammonia as it creates toxic fumes.
+After cleaning and rinsing, disinfect the area with a solution of an EPA approved disinfectant.
+Do not use bleach to clean EVER.
 Air conditioners, fans and dehumidifiers can be used when power is restored to help dry areas after cleaning.

-After all cleaned areas are dry, Anti-Growth® mold and mildew preventative may be applied to most surfaces to prevent the regrowth of mold.
-Anti-Growth® has been extensively tested, both in the laboratory and in the field, and is EPA registered.
-It dries clear and provides a protective film with long-term residual mold prevention capabilities.
-Interior structural framing, insulation, drywall, wood, concrete, painted surfaces, and carpeting may be treated with Anti-Growth®.
-In addition, Anti-Growth® may be used to treat exterior shingles, vinyl siding, roofing materials, brick, stucco, patio furniture, and concrete surfaces after they have been cleaned.
-As with cleaning products, wear protective gear and carefully follow directions when using Anti-Growth®.
+After all cleaned areas are dry, a mold and mildew preventative may be applied to most surfaces to prevent the re-growth of mold.
+There are several EPA approved products that have been extensively tested, both in the laboratory and in the field, and is EPA registered.
+Many dry clear and provides a protective film with long-term residual mold prevention capabilities.
+Interior.
+As with cleaning products, wear protective gear and carefully follow directions

 In September 2003, the village of Black Rock, located on the Chowan River in eastern North Carolina, was devastated by a 12-foot storm surge generated by Hurricane Isabel.
-Anti-Growth was supplied to the community and was used extensively in the recovery process.
-"Thank you for Anti-Growth®," said John A. Hughes, a small business owner in Black Rock.
-"We used it during reconstruction after extensive water damage and two years later we have had no problems with mold or mildew."
+An approved EPA product was supplied to the community and was used extensively in the recovery process.

 For detailed information on cleaning mold and storm remediation, visit www.epa.gov/mold or www.fema.gov